mwahnish/Unity-Roslyn-Build/README.md

 ## Contributions
 Merge requests are welcome!
 All candidate merges must compile in Unity 2019.1 and Unity 2018.1 to be accepted

+## License
+This project is released under the same license as Roslyn, the [Apache 2.0 License](https://github.com/mwahnish/Unity-Roslyn-Build/blob/master/LICENSE)